yahye-mohamed101/Social-Network/README.md

 ## License
   - Please refer to this link for my license.
 [MIT License](https://github.com/yahye-mohamed101/Social-Network?tab=MIT-1-ov-file)

+## Credits
+- Starter code provided by the University of Minnesota Web Development BootCamp.
+- Mongoose was used for database modeling and queries.
+- Express was used for building the RESTful API.

 ## How to Contribute
   - Create a new branch:
     ```bash